SysManSquad/sysmansquadblogdev/content/posts/2020-01-23-net-102-build-your-lab/index.md

                     </p>

                     <p>
                       So - Why did we create three zones?
-The first - 'lab.test' is a <strong>forward</strong> lookup zone.
-The ones tied to the network IDs are <strong>reverse</strong> zones.
+The first - 'lab.test' is a **forward** lookup zone.
+The ones tied to the network IDs are **reverse** zones.
 They enable you to look up an IP address and see what its hostname is.
-Records tying an IP address to a hostname are called <strong>PTR</strong>, or pointer records.
+Records tying an IP address to a hostname are called **PTR**, or pointer records.
 That is why we created the reverse zones up front, then had powershell add the pointer records at the same time as the A or AAAA records by tacking on the '-CreatePtr' flag to the Add-DnsServerResourceRecord cmdlet.
                     </p>

                     <p>